Jira to Jira Sync: How to Synchronize Multiple Jira Instances in 9 Steps

 Step 3: Install Exalate on the Jira Instances

-It’s time to install Exalate on both instances.
-To install the Exalate app, go to the Atlassian Marketplace and look for Exalate or simply type in “Exalate Issue Sync” in Google.
+To install the Exalate app, go to the Atlassian Marketplace and look for Exalate or simply type in “Exalate Issue Sync for Jira” in Google.

 Check out the detailed documentation to install Exalate on Jira Cloud if you prefer.

-Note: Exalate can also be installed for Jira on Docker
+Note: Exalate can also be installed for Jira on Docker.

 Step4: Create a New Connection between your Jira Instances or Projects